vheissu: about Thomas Pynchon´s works

 Thomas Pynchon, American Novelist

 Vheissu is another site about the works of Thomas Pynchon (Long Island, 1937), author of complex, dense and dark (and funny!) novels.
-Apart from offering articles about his works -some 150 pages in print, this site focuses on the secondary literature on Pynchon, lists extended table of contents, offers a section-by-section reading of Against the Day, and is working on an integrated index for all of Pynchon's works (Against the Day halfway through, and Gravity's Rainbow as indexed in Pynchon Notes).
+Apart from offering articles about his works -some 150 pages in print, this site focuses on the secondary literature on Pynchon, lists extended table of contents, offers a section-by-section reading of Against the Day, and is working on an integrated index for all of Pynchon's works (Against the Day up to Chapter 66, and Gravity's Rainbow as indexed in Pynchon Notes, with some minor adjustments).

 A small selection of this site's content below, but way more to explore!